BPSB/combine-p-values-discrete/docs/index.rst

 * The core structures and two tests are finished.
 * Everything you *can* use is thoroughly tested.
 * So far, only the sign test and Mann–Whitney *U* test are supported.
-* An instruction for implementing your own tests is planned.

 Command reference
 -----------------

 .. automodule:: combine_pvalues_discrete
 	:members: CTR, combine, sign_test

 .. _combine_pvalues: https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.combine_pvalues.html